pyrocko/grond/docs/source/report/index.rst

 Report
 ======

-Grond's reports are presented in interactive HTML webpages where you can browse and compare different events and inversion runs.
+Grond's reports are presented in interactive HTML web pages where you can browse and compare different events and inversion runs.

 .. figure :: ../images/report_webpage.png
     :name: Grond Webpage